tokenization-workshop/tokenization-workshop.github.io/_pages/home.md

 ### Guidelines

-Our author guidelines follow the TBD requirements unless otherwise specified.
+Our author guidelines follow the ICML requirements unless otherwise specified.
 * Paper submission is hosted on [OpenReview](#).
 * Each submission should contain __up to 9 pages__, not including references or appendix (shorter submissions also welcome).
-  * Please use the provided LaTex template ([Style Files](https://media.icml.cc/Conferences/ICML2025/Styles/icml2025.zip)) for your submission.
+  * Please use the provided LaTeX template ([Style Files](https://media.icml.cc/Conferences/ICML2025/Styles/icml2025.zip)) for your submission.
 Please follow the paper formatting guidelines general to [ICML](https://icml.cc/Conferences/2025/AuthorInstructions) as specified in the style files.
 Authors may not modify the style files or use templates designed for other conferences.
   * The paper should be anonymized and uploaded to OpenReview as a single PDF.
   * You may use as many pages of references and appendix as you wish, but reviewers are not required to read the appendix.
   * Posting papers on preprint servers like ArXiv is permitted.
   * We encourage each submission to discuss the limitations as well as ethical and societal implications of their work, wherever applicable (but neither are required).
+These sections do not count towards the page limit.
 * This workshop offers both archival and non-archival options for submissions.
 Archival papers will be indexed with proceedings, while non-archival submissions will not.
 * The review process will be double-blind.
 <br>